Banner

 From Behavior to Interaction through Modeling

-Pietro Cipresso, Department of Psychology, University of Turin, Italy
+Pietro Cipresso, University of Turin, Italy

 Magic Happens Here Continued: The Naked Truth about Models, Methods and Myths in UI Design